Jill Brown - Multi Media Artist

 NEW DESIGNS ADDED

-Blue Window: The blue painted window in the rural farmyard was a bright addition to a cold snowy day
+Blue Window :The blue window in the rural farmyard added a vibrant touch to the chilly, snowy day.

 Graffiti: I love Manchester & a trip through historic Castlefield did not disappoint.
 Inspiration from a metal stantion